Labs are mandatory. You should typically do them in groups of 2.

 You may prepare them in other time and place, but your results should be demonstrated at ordinary lab time.
 So if you plan to do the labs at home, come to at least one lab and demonstrate them all there - and be ready to do corrections.
 It is common that such "homework" has a couple of misunderstandings that the lab assistant will sort out for you.

-All labs are programming labs done in the C programming language, with new C++ versions as an option.
+All labs are programming labs done in the C++ programming language.

 We work under Ubuntu.
 This is a Linux distribution which ISY mainly uses.
-We expect that most of you will compile and run from the command-line, but if you prefer an IDE like CodeBlocks or even work on another OS, we will not stop you, as long as you can show us the source-code and demonstrate the results.
-And of course, working on your own laptops is perfectly fine and we will do what we can to support you.
+Working on your own laptops is perfectly fine and we will do what we can to support you.
 Linux users should work just as if they used the lab computers.
-Mac users have several options, command-line, Xcode, etc. We will also support Microsoft users, with some CodeBlocks based demos on the demo page.
+The lab code also supports Mac and Windows.

 The lab material is tested under Ubuntu, but updates may be needed if the OS is updated.
 Last minute changes are possible but they won't change anything dramatic, rather clarify and correct minor issues.